-Some years ago, a requirement to inter-connect telephone centress in different towns emerged.
-The use of open wire or multi-strand cable for this purpose was unsuitable.
+Some years ago, a requirement to interconnect telephone centres in different towns emerged.
+The use of open-wire or multi-strand cable for this purpose was unsuitable.
 The capacity of each cable (number of simultaneous speech conversations per cable) was too low to make it economically viable, hence the introduction of coaxial cable.
-Until recently, coaxial cable was extensively used to support toll traffic and long distance links.
+Until recently, coaxial cable was extensively used to support toll traffic and long-distance links.

 Coaxial cable is a two-wire conductor with a larger bandwidth than twisted pair cable.
 It is used mainly in television, radio, and Ethernet LAN’s.
 In voice communication systems, each coaxial cable supports approximately 60 speech channels.
 It has a single inner core conductor, which is separated from an outer conductor by an insulator medium, either plastic or mica, that acts as a shield.
 The signal is transmitted on the inner core.
 The entire cable is enclosed in polyurethane to protect it and give it some strength, although bending the cable too sharply damages the insulator which separates the inner core from the shield, thus altering the electrical characteristics of the cable.

 The transmission qualities of coaxial cable are affected by the properties of the type of insulator used.
-Coaxial cable may carry up to 1200 speech circuits per cable and operates better than open wire, as it is buried in the ground and not exposed to the elements.
+The coaxial cable may carry up to 1200 speech circuits per cable and operates better than open-wire, as it is buried in the ground and not exposed to the elements.
 The systems used to implement multi-speech channels on coaxial cable are called broadband systems.

-As open wire gave way to better systems, so coaxial cable has given way to others.
-Today, it is being replaced by microwave, satellite or fiber-optic links.
+As open-wire gave way to better systems, so the coaxial cable has given way to others.
+Today, it is being replaced by microwave, satellite or fibre-optic links.
 The problem with coaxial cable is the relatively limited number of speech channels available per cable.
 With the high demands for data communications between computers, increased telephone circuits between cities and countries, not to mention television channels, other mediums have successfully taken over from coaxial cable.
 Some cable TV systems continue to use coaxial cable to supply programming content to subscribers.

 Coaxial cable has the following advantages: